tbensky/esp32bluetooth-scanner/README.md

 into the callback ``bt_app_gap_cb()`` ``case`` structure.
 When this is triggered, the variable `param->read_rmt_name.rmt_name)` will contain the remote device's name `ESP_BT_GAP_READ_REMOTE_NAME_EVT` is the callback event for `esp_bt_gap_read_remote_name()`.

+# Results

+Works great.
+I was bummed though, because an iPhone is only discoverable when it is on, and you are on the Settings->Bluetooth screen.
+In this case, the ESP32 will find it and display it's name every time (same with an iPad).
+I was naively hoping that any BT device would chime in to the ESP32 probe for a